-• In a "traditional" approach, the utility provides all equipment and wiring needed from the public power lines to the facility, including the meter.
-Then the customer pays for, owns, and maintains all front-of-meter wiring and the EV chargers, often with utility rebates.
-In this approach, the customer has full ownership and control over on-site wiring and chargers but also makes larger upfront investment than in alternate models.

-- In a "make ready" model, the utility installs, owns, and maintains all the wiring leading up to the chargers and makes any needed service or meter upgrades.
+- In a "traditional" approach, the utility provides all equipment and wiring needed from the public power lines to the facility, including the meter.
+The customer then pays for, owns, and maintains all front-of-meter wiring and the EV chargers, often with utility rebates.
+In this approach, the customer has full ownership and control over on-site wiring and chargers but also makes larger upfront investment than in alternate models. - In a "make ready" model, the utility installs, owns, and maintains all the wiring leading up to the chargers and makes any needed service or meter upgrades.
 The customer owns and maintains just the EV chargers.
-This option typically involves new utility service and is helpful for site hosts that do not want to invest in on-site wiring upgrades. - A "EV supply equipment (EVSE) only" model applies when the customer already has most of the needed on-site wiring.
-The utility still provides the equipment and wiring needed from the public power lines to the facility (as in the "traditional" and "make ready" approaches), and additionally installs and owns the charging equipment.
-However, little to no on-site wiring upgrades are needed. - In a "full [utility] ownership" model, the utility owns and maintains all equipment, wiring, and chargers.
-In return, the utility collects payment from users of the EV charging station.
-For large investments like DCFC installations, this approach can help ensure long-term operability and public access.
+This option typically involves new utility service and is helpful for site hosts that do not want to invest in on-site wiring upgrades. - An "EV supply equipment (EVSE) only" model applies when the customer already has most of the needed on-site wiring.
+The utility still provides the equipment and wiring needed from the public power lines to the facility (as in the "traditional"